hyprland-community/pyprland/README.md

 ## Power up your desktop

-A plugin system that extends your tiling compositor with features like scratchpads, screen magnification, window menus, and more.
+A plugin system that extends your tiling compositor with features like scratchpads, dynamic popup nested menus, custom notifications, easy monitor settings and more.

 Think of it as a *Gnome tweak tool* for tiling window managers.
 With a fully plugin-based architecture, it's lightweight and easy to customize.